DevExpress/devextreme-demos/JSDemos/Demos/Charts/ChartsDrillDown/description.md

-This demo shows the drill-down chart that visualizes data on two hierarchical views.
-The main view displays a population breakdown by continents.
-When you click a bar, the detailed view reveals the most populated countries on the selected continent.
+This demo shows a drill-down chart that visualizes data on two hierarchical views.
+The main view displays a population breakdown by continent.
+When you click the bar, a detailed view reveals the most populated countries on the selected continent.

 ## Bind to Data